Dreamlover (song): Music video and remixes

-The accompanying music video for "Dreamlover" was directed by Diane Martel and filmed in Copake, New York in June 1993.
+The accompanying music video for "Dreamlover" was directed by American director and choreographer Diane Martel and filmed in Copake, New York in June 1993.
 It was published on Mariah Carey's official YouTube channel in November 2009.
 The video has amassed more than 35 million views as of September 2021.
 It features scenes of Carey swimming in a small pond by a waterfall, boarding a colorful hot air balloon, and dancing alongside several shirtless male dancers.
 As the video begins, Carey is swimming underwater while wearing clothing.
 She is soon gasping for air and climbing into a flower bed above.
 As she frolics and rolls in a field, scenes of Carey boarding a hot air balloon are intercut.
 Her dog Jack makes an appearance, as he follows her through the field and pond.
 After a short interval of dancing alongside several male dancers, Carey leaves with her dog as the video concludes.
 After filming the video, Carey revealed that the water was so cold that she refused to swim until the director, Martel, dived in first.
 Author Chris Nickson felt the video captured the song's soft and relaxed nature: "The casual feel, almost like clips from home movies edited together, captured the song's off-the-shoulder airiness."
 The video received heavy rotation on several music video channels, which added to the song's chart performance.
-On August 7, 2020, the music video was re-released in a remastered form, in HD quality.

 "Dreamlover" marked the first time Carey was given creative control over remixing her songs.
 She enlisted David Morales to create the Def Club Mix; it was the first of Carey's remixes to use re-recorded vocals.
 An officially-released live version of "Dreamlover", derived from the television special Here Is Mariah Carey (1993), is available.
 "Dreamlover" B-side track ("Do You Think of Me") was written and produced by Carey, Afanasieff, Cory Rooney, and Mark Morales.
 Kelefa Sanneh from The New York Times complimented the remix, writing "[It] is a revelation: after a long percussion break, he isolates a few of Ms. Carey's ad-libs; her ultrafalsetto vocals sound spookier than all of Basement Jaxx's sound effects combined."

 On August 7, 2020, along with the celebration of the 30th-anniversary of her debut studio album Mariah Carey (1990), as well as Carey celebrating 30 years in the music industry, the song was released as an eleven-track extended play, titled Dreamlover EP, which contains the remixes from the US CD maxi-single, as well as previously unreleased remixes, including 'Def Club Mix Edit', 'Def Club Mix Edit 2005', 'Theo's Club Joint' and 'Bam Jam Soul'.
 Her live performances at Madison Square Garden for the TV special Fantasy: Mariah Carey at Madison Square Garden (1995), and at Proctor's Theatre for the TV special Here Is Mariah Carey (1993), were also included on the EP.